alireza33zz/VU-DLMP_Framework-v1.0/README.md

-# ⚡ OPF Simulation – Low Voltage Distribution Systems
+# ⚡ 3-phase AC-OPF – Low Voltage Distribution Systems

-This repository contains a Julia-based simulation framework for solving **Optimal Power Flow (OPF)** problems in low-voltage distribution networks.
+This repository contains a Julia-based framework for solving **Optimal Power Flow (OPF)** problems in low-voltage distribution networks using the **PowerModelsDistribution** package.
 It supports three modes of operation:

 1. **Default OPF** – no voltage unbalance constraints or penalties
 2. **Voltage Unbalance as Constraint** – adds VUF constraints to the OPF